Maintenance of ecological connectivity among and between habitats.

 - Regular settlement of larvae from one MPA to another

-- Marine life in their home range, from one site to another
+- Marine organisms in their home range, and movement from one site to another

 - Connections of linked habitats such as coral reefs and seagrass beds, or among mangrove and seagrass nursery areas and coral reefs

 Connectivity between protected areas and areas open to fishing is also critically important to support local fisheries through spillover of adults, juveniles, and larvae to fished areas. ref

 Apply minimum sizes to protected areas within the network

 - Apply minimum sizes to marine reserves, depending on which species require protection, how far they move, and if other effective management is in place outside reserves (e.g., 0.5-1 km and 5-20 km across). ref

 - Marine reserves should be more than twice the size of the home range of focal species (in all directions).

 - If the objective is to protect all species, then it is important to have large areas (smaller areas can provide benefits for some species that don’t move very far); for biodiversity protection, the recommended size is 10-20 km long. ref